SeemBuilds/AutoPrimaryPart-APP-/README.md

 Each Mode has its own ability to make a PrimaryPart for your model.
 The features are listed here:

 - **SET**:
-This Mode gets the closest part to the middle of your whole model and sets it a the Model's PrimaryPart.
+This Mode gets the closest part to the middle of your whole model and sets it as the Model's PrimaryPart.

 - **ADD**:
 Gets the BoundingBox of your model and sets it as the Model's PrimaryPart.